OpenBB-finance/OpenBB/website/content/sdk/reference/etf/load.md

 ---
 title: load
-description: This page presents the 'load' function, used to perform analysis on a symbol.
+description: "This page presents the 'load' function, used to perform analysis on a" symbol.
 The function details with parameters and returns are described in a comprehensive manner.
 keywords: